GutstheHawk/GTCraft/README.md

 - A limited size gameworld randomly generated using GLM's Perlin Noise implementation
 - Block placing and breaking
 - A palette of 32 different blocks accessible to the player through an in-game GUI
-- Randomly generated trees, foliage, and water to populate the world
+- Randomly generated trees to populate the world

 **Features soon to be added:**
 - Saving and loading of the gameworld